1dolinski/apnow-fun-mcp/VSCODE_SETUP.md

 1. Make sure the server.js file is executable (`chmod +x src/server.js` on macOS/Linux)
 2. Check that you have the necessary permissions to run Node.js

-#### API Key Issues
+#### Secret Key Issues

 **Symptoms:**
 - Documentation tools return authorization errors
-- Server logs show API key errors
+- Server logs show secret key errors

 **Solutions:**
-1. Verify your API key is correctly set in the .env file
+1. Verify your secret key is correctly set in the .env file
 2. Check the environment variables in VS Code settings
 3. Restart the MCP server